abhilasha-n-satish/SQL_Challenge/esports tournament.md

 ## Introduction

-The top eSports competitors from across the globe have gathered to battle it out.
-Can you analyse the following data to find out all about the tournament?
+n the electrifying arena of global eSports, I'm stepping in to analyze key data from one of the most intense and competitive tournaments in the scene.
+With top eSports competitors from around the world clashing in this digital battleground, my role is to dissect and understand the nuances of the tournament through in-depth data analysis.
+Join me in uncovering the stories, strategies, and statistics that define this exhilarating event.

 ## Table Creation
 ```sql